Putting the BlackRock Continental European Fund under the spotlight

 Fund manager Alister Hibbert discusses the fund’s success in navigating stormy European waters.

-The BlackRock Continental European Fund is a recent addition to the AES International White List of recommended funds.
-With returns of 11.59% over the past five years (data to 30 June), it has easily outperformed its benchmark, the FTSE World Europe ex UK.
+With returns of 11.59% over the past five years (data to 30 June), the BlackRock Continental European Fund has easily outperformed its benchmark, the FTSE World Europe ex UK.

 Here we ask manager of eight years, Alister Hibbert, what it takes to manage a successful equity strategy through hard times, and how the portfolio is positioned now…

 Alister, you have been managing European equities now for the best part of 20 years and, according to data from FE Trustnet, your cumulative performance as a manager is well ahead of your peers’.
 What is the secret to your success?

 AH: Ultimately I don’t think this is knowable to a great degree of precision, but there are some key ingredients that are necessary (although perhaps not sufficient) for success.

 Hard work is essential, both in studying the market and maintaining a strong working knowledge of the investment universe.

 Having a great team around you is also vital – debate, discussion and fresh ideas all help the dynamism of the portfolio.
 Additionally, not to be underestimated is the effect having a true, and lasting, passion for the job has on the fund’s management.

 Looking at the fund, can you explain what its strategy is and what investors can expect to see if they invest?
 Will it be a rocky or smooth ride?